-In addition, we generally support EFRAG's comments.
+In addition, we refer to EFRAG's response to the ED.
+We generally support EFRAG's comments.

 Question 13-Specific disclosure objectives for defined benefit plans

 Paragraphs BC110-BC145 of the Basis for Conclusions describe the Board's reasons for proposing the specific disclosure objectives about defined benefit plans, and discuss approaches that the Board considered but rejected.